 The Evaluation and Assessment section must include plans for the annual review and evaluation of RII Track-1 project activities by an independent, external evaluator(s) during the award period.
 Detailed evaluation planning is expected to occur in the project's first year, with the first full evaluation report due in Year 2.
-Plans and reports prepared by the evaluator(s) must be consistent with NSF EPSCOR guidelines and submitted to NSF EPSCOR annually as specified in the Programmatic Terms and Conditions of the award.
-The current guidelines will be provided to PIs following submission of the Letter of Intent.
+Plans and reports prepared by the evaluator(s) must be consistent with NSF EPSCoR guidelines and submitted to NSF EPSCoR annually as specified in the Programmatic Terms and Conditions of the award.
 The project team's response to the external evaluation report must also be included with the corresponding annual project report.
-The external evaluator(s) may be financially compensated only as a consultant(s) (see V.B Other Budgetary Limitations, below).